 Anyone showing symptoms of COVID-19 should not attend church due to the risk they pose to others.
 They should self-isolate at home.

 To minimise the risk of transmission a disposable service sheet will be provide rather than the usual booklets.
 Singing will not form part of our worship.
 There will be no ‘passing the peace’.
 Holy Communion will be in the form of the bread only (except for the celebrant) and hands should be sanitised before receiving.
 Kneeling at the rail is not permitted.
 Only the celebrant will prepare the altar and touch the vessels.
 There can be no servers or Communion Assistants at present.

-The service much shorter than usual.
-On Sundays the ‘sermon’ will be the same as that printed on the pew sheet.
+The service will be much shorter than usual.
+On Sundays the ‘sermon’ will be printed on the pew sheet.
 After the service, sadly, we will be unable to have our usual coffee time together.
 Also, people must not stay and chat inside the building.
 Outside, in the churchyard and in the car park, social distancing rules will still apply.

 In an emergency, the disabled toilet in St Peter’s Centre will be available.
 The other toilets are out of use.